Alexey-Kuzmenko/grovemade-shop-page/README.md

-## Hi, my name is Alesha!
-And this is my first own front-end project.
+## Hi, my name is Alexey!
+And this is my first front-end project.

 ---